schors/webber/in/plugins/index.md

 is just a demo for plugin-programmers.

 Plugins simply reside in the "`plugins/`" directory from webber itself.
-If your web project needs local plugins, you can specifiy additional plugins with "`plugin_dirs`" in [[webber.conf|configuration]].
+If your web project needs local plugins, you can specify additional plugins with "`plugin_dirs`" in [[webber.conf|configuration]].

 Note that webber doesn't load all of them automatically.
 Instead you specify